 Training: Your induction package will include training on safeguarding, the SPELL framework, Microsoft Office and facilitating focus groups.
 Throughout the project you will have the opportunity to learn data analysis skills through shadowing.
 If there are any other areas you would like training or support in that relate to the project, the team are open to provide this.

-If you join this project, you will also be required to join ATLAS Autism – Surrey County Councils participation group for neurodivergent children and young people.
+If you join this project, you will also be required to join ATLAS Autism – Surrey County Council’s participation group for neurodivergent children and young people.
 The group meets once a month online on Wednesday evening.
 You will be paid for your participation.

 Application Process: